 URL redirection is the automatic process of forwarding a client from the requested URL to a target URL.
 Redirection can be implemented in a number of ways, and can be added either permanently or temporarily.
 A redirect is considered to be complete when the user has successfully been sent to the destination URL.

-How does redirection work?
+How does URL redirection work?

-When a server wants the user to be sent to a different page to the one they requested, an HTTP status code of 3xx is passed along with a ‘location’ header (which contains the intended target URL).
+When a server wants the user to be sent to a different page than the one they requested, an HTTP status code of 3xx is passed along with a ‘location’ header (which contains the intended target URL).

 An example HTTP/1.1 response header for a 301 redirect looks like this: